TheNextUchiha/de-project/README.md

 ## DE Project

-A project that I and a couple of my buds made during our days at the college under the curriculum of Design Engineering (under GTU).
+This is a project that a few of my friends and I worked on during our time at college as part of the Design Engineering curriculum (under GTU).

-Basically, this project is a Node app using:
+Essentially, this project is a Node app that uses:
-- An Express server as the backend.
+- An Express server for the backend.
 - MongoDB as the database.
-- Handlebars for server-side rendering the pages.
+- Handlebars for server-side rendering of the pages.
-- And, the webpages were made using HTML5 and CSS3.
+- HTML5 and CSS3 for the webpages.

-### The use-case of this app:
+### Use Case:

-This app was made by a situation that occurred to us during the college days.
-Me and my buds used to commute daily to the college and one day one of my bud's wallet got stolen!
+This app was inspired by a situation that occurred during our college days.
+My friends and I used to commute to college every day, and one day, one of my friend's wallets got stolen!

-So we thought, why not take this opportunity to make something that might help someone who can later find the wallet and maybe contact us back?
+So we thought, why not take this opportunity to create something that could help someone who finds the wallet and possibly contact us?

-And thus, we decided to make a web app that can generate a QR code that can show a web page to whoever scans it and show them a contact that they can use to contact us.
+Thus, we decided to build a web app that generates a QR code, which leads to a webpage displaying contact details that can be used to reach us.

-There were no Apple AirTags at that time (2021) to solve this issue and it does cost a lot for the piece of tech it is (not complaining. it's awesome though, just not affordable for everyone).
+At that time (2021), Apple AirTags weren’t available to solve this problem, and they were quite expensive for the technology they offered (not that we’re complaining—they're awesome, just not affordable for everyone).

-So yeah, you just sign up to the app and add your contact details and generate a QR code for your account.
-You can stick that code to any of your belongings like your wallet, bag, folders, etc.
+So, here’s how it works: You sign up for the app, add your contact details, and generate a QR code linked to your account.
+You can then attach the code to your belongings, like your wallet, bag, or folders.

-Whenever someone scans the QR code, you get a mail that your code was scanned by someone and the person who scanned it gets your contact details.
-We were kind of naive to leave the contact details open then.
+Whenever someone scans the QR code, you’ll receive an email notifying you that the code was scanned.
+The person who scanned it will also get your contact details.
+At the time, we were a bit naïve about leaving the contact details open like that.

-That's it!
+That’s it!
 Thanks for visiting and reading!

-- Farzan
+Farzan